DinaraGubaydullina/data_analyst_portfolio/README.md

 [Alerting system in e-commerce](https://github.com/DinaraGubaydullina/data_analyst_portfolio/tree/main/ecom_alerting)

 This folder contains scripts that can be used to send alerts to the e-commerce team if there are any deviations in visits or leads numbers by traffic type or URL.
-Data is taken from SQL tables (showcase of my MySQL and Clickhouse queries writing skills) and then processed and sent as an alert (showcase of Python skills).
+Data is taken from SQL tables (MySQL or Clickhouse dialects) and then processed and sent as an alert (using Python).

 [AB-tests calculator](https://github.com/DinaraGubaydullina/data_analyst_portfolio/tree/main/AB-tests_calculator)